python-semver/python-semver/docs/usage/raise-parts-of-a-version.rst

 .. note::

-   Keep in mind, "raising" the pre-release only will make your complete version *lower* than before.
+   Keep in mind, by default, "raising" the pre-release for a version without an existing prerelease part, only will make your complete version *lower* than before.

    For example, having version ``1.0.0`` and raising the pre-release will lead to ``1.0.0-rc.1``, but ``1.0.0-rc.1`` is smaller than ``1.0.0``.

-   If you search for a way to take into account this behavior, look for the method :meth:`~semver.version.Version.next_version` in section :ref:`increase-parts-of-a-version`.
+   You can work around this by supplying the `bump_when_empty=true` argument to the :meth:`~semver.version.Version.bump_prerelease` method, or by using the method :meth:`~semver.version.Version.next_version` in section :ref:`increase-parts-of-a-version`.